The most important things to remember when making an industrial disease claim:

 There are also a number of lung conditions that can be caused by workplace negligence.
 For example, many people make asbestos compensation claims or mesothelioma claims, as well as asthma and silicosis.
 This is usually when workers spend their days in dusty environments or with buildings and materials that contain asbestos or other harmful chemicals.

 All of these industrial diseases can have life-changing effects, from shorter life expectancy to disability.
 At Express Solicitors, our trained industrial disease solicitors will listen to your story and deal with your case sensitively.
-Start your no win, no fee claim with us today to get the compensation you deserve.
+Speak to our specialist no win no fee solicitors and start your claim with us today.

 How to claim for an accident at work